Chris00/ocaml-interval/README.md

 Several [OPAM][] packages are provided by this repository:

-- `interval_base`: basic interval library that uses Intel assembly if possible or C99 instructions.
+- `interval_base`: basic interval library that defines the datatype `Interval.t` and uses Intel assembly if possible or C99 instructions to perform arithmetic operations.

 - `interval_crlibm`: relies on [crlibm][] to implement the interval operations.
 CRlibm provides *proved* correctly-rounded operations,